 A renovation loan can be used to purchase a home or refinance an existing home.
 A HomeStyle Renovation Loan from Signet Mortgage can be used to improve an investment property too!
 A renovation loan is based on the improved value of your home making it a valuable alternative to a construction loan.
 You can arrange for funds over and above the purchase price of your new home to remodel, make repairs or add a room!
 A refinance will pay off your existing loan, and provide additional funds for a wide range of improvements – let your imagination go!
 A renovation loan is a perfect way to fix up a property or add that extra bedroom you need for your growing family.
 There are several basic types of Renovation Loans: HomeStyle loan from Fannie Mae – my favorite as it allows a loan to value up to 95%, does not have upfront mortgage insurance and is underwritten to standard Fannie Mae guidelines.
 The loan is based on the improved value of your home AFTER completion – so you will have the resources to make it your dream home!
 FHA 203(k) loans come in two “flavors” …

-Streamline 203k – Renovation costs generally limited to $35,000.
+- Streamline 203k – Renovation costs generally limited to $35,000.
 The work can be done by the homeowner or contractors.
-Typical renovations include painting, carpet and replacement of appliances.
-This loan does not require a HUD counselor, and is very close to the cost of a normal FHA loan.
+Typical renovations include painting, carpet, and replacement of appliances.
+This loan does not require a HUD counselor and is very close to the cost of a normal FHA loan.

-Full 203k – Renovation costs are only limited by the FHA loan limits for the county.
-The renovations are generally more extensive so require the assistance of a general contractor.
-An FHA Consultant is involved to ensure the project proceeds according to plans.
+- Full 203k – Renovation costs are only limited by the FHA loan limits for the county.
+The renovations are generally more extensive so they require the assistance of a general contractor.
+An FHA Consultant is involved to ensure the project proceeds according to plan.
 Remember, the loan is based on the improved value of your home AFTER completion – so you will have the budget to renovate your dream home!